Cecilia Graldes’ mum and I part 2

 I say, we were lucky to brake up without worse complications.
 I’m not accusing her of anything.
 We were in the hands of strong spiritual powers intervening in our lives.

 By the way, isn’t Peter Englund Cecilia Graldes’ half brother?
-Aina is their both mother?
+Aina is both their mother?

 After this happened it took only half a year before meeting Jolanta (Jola) whom I married in September 1986.
 That’s another story.
 Boris Gardiner had a big hit that summer and it became Jolas’ and mine sweet song: ”I want to wake up with You”, appropriately available here: